Vatican II thoroughly demolished…

 - The True Church Eclipsed by a False Church to deceive Mankind (1927) Fr.
 Sylvester Berry and others predicted a False Church that would eclipse the True Church

-- Catholic Condemnations of Ecumenism and related Errors (scroll to end of page)
+- Catholic Condemnations of Ecumenism and related Errors

 The Vatican II Sect and False Religions